 Professor of Instruction in French

 Dominique Licops holds a Licence in Germanic Philology from Université Catholique de Louvain-La-Neuve (Belgium), an M.A. in Literature from Commonwealth Countries from Leeds University (UK), a PhD. in Comparative Literary Studies from Northwestern University, and a graduate certificate in Gender Studies, also from Northwestern University.
 Her doctoral dissertation is a study of metaphors of identity in Caribbean Francophone and Anglophone Literature.
 She has published articles on issues of identity and its representation in images and metaphors, and on the work of Aimé Césaire, Maryse Condé, Gisèle Pineau, Assia Djebar, Brigitte Roüan in among others, Thamyris and Women's Studies Quarterly.
 Her latest articles, "Reading and Danger: The Emerging Writer in Maryse Condé’s and Gisèle Pineau" and "Métaphores naturelles et identité culturelle dans l’oeuvre de Gisèle Pineau", have appeared in Women in French Studies and Nouvelles Études Francophones, respectively.
 She recently contributed to “Teaching Diversity and Inclusion: Examples from a French-Speaking Classroom."
 Her interests are in French and Francophone 20th century literatures and cultures, Caribbean Women Writers, and Comparative Approaches to Postcolonial and Gender Studies.

 Professor Licops is currently teaching a range of French language courses and courses on French and Francophone literatures and cultures in the French department and for the School of Professional Studies.
-She is the Director of the French Language Program, Assistant Coordinator of Placement for French, and Administrator for the Paris Program in Critical Theory.
+She is the Administrator for the Paris Program in Critical Theory.
 She is a member of the Council on Language Instruction (CLI).
 She has been selected for the ASG Faculty and Administrator Honor Roll in 2011-2012.